T-Flet/Vim/README.md

 The real _vimrc should be edited with your paths and copied into the real Vim folder, while the rest of the files should stay in the repository's folder.
+Note: Make sure the paths end with the path separator ( / ).

 The different configuration files can be used in different ways, chiefly by commenting/uncommenting "source" lines in the real _vimrc: